 This cinnamon panna cotta is a jazzed-up version of classic panna cotta with the delicious flavors of cinnamon and vanilla and a crunchy biscotti topping.
 This easy Italian dessert is light, really easy to make, and a delicious twist on a classic.

 This cinnamon panna cotta is my twist on traditional Italian panna cotta because I love the flavors of cinnamon and vanilla.
-I make this cinnamon-flavored panna cotta in the warm months and cool months because it is really popular in our house.
+I make this panna cotta in the warm months and cool months because it is really popular in our house.

-Much like our buttermilk panna cotta or Traditional Italian panna cotta, you can eat this for breakfast, dessert or a snack.
+Much like our buttermilk panna cotta or traditional Italian panna cotta, you can eat this for breakfast, dessert, or a snack.
 At least that is what we do in our house!

 Ingredients Needed

-Panna cotta
+Cinnamon Panna cotta

 - Milk: Try to use whole milk if you can.
 It helps make a creamy panna cotta.